CodeYourFuture/immersive-go-course/projects/mysql-cluster/README.md

 - Troubleshoot the cluster configuration
 - Fail-over the cluster

-Timebox: 5 days
+Timebox: 2 days

 ## Project

 There are different ways to configure MySQL replication.
-In this exercise, you will be configuring our servers for primary-replica (or master-slave) replication.
+In this exercise, you will be configuring your servers for primary-replica (or master-slave) replication.

 In this type of replication, the primary server (or the master) takes all the writes and they are automatically replicated onto the replica server (or the slave).
 This technique is widely used to increase the scalability of the database for read-intensive operations (which is extremely common for the web).
 In the primary-replica setup, the replica (or replicas) would normally be used for reads and primary for writes only.
 Even though it's technically possible to use the primary for the reads and the writes, it is impossible to write directly to the replica.